arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

 ### Mbed OS

-As [Arduino Core for mbed devices](https://github.com/arduino/ArduinoCore-mbed) is based on the [MbedOS]() core, it is possible for the operating system to crash.
-On many other Arduino devices, when a sketch fails due to e.g. memory shortage, the board resets.
+As [Arduino Core for mbed devices](https://github.com/arduino/ArduinoCore-mbed) is based on [MbedOS](https://os.mbed.com/), it is possible for the operating system to crash while running a sketch.

+On most Arduino boards, when a sketch fails due to e.g. memory shortage, the board resets.

 On the GIGA R1, whenever the MbedOS fails, the board does **not reset automatically**.
 Instead, if it fails, the onboard red LED will start to blink.